-Disability advocacy funding could end in 2020.
-CID members are running the Don’t Silence Us campaign to ask the Premier of NSW to guarantee secure, permanent funding for disability advocacy organisations.
+Disability advocacy funding was due to end in 2020.
+CID members ran the Don’t Silence Us campaign to ask the Premier of NSW to guarantee secure, permanent funding for disability advocacy organisations.

 The advocacy work of organisations like CID is critically important for improving the lives and protecting the rights of people with intellectual disability.

 We urgently need a commitment from the Premier Gladys Berejiklian to guarantee secure, long-term, permanent funding for CID and other disability advocacy organisations in NSW.

 We have already had some success.
 The NSW Government had planned to cut advocacy funding in July 2018.
 But thanks to our campaigning with other disability advocacy organisations, the Government extended funding to June 2020 and the Minister has now indicated that he will extend funding to December 2020.
 We have no guarantees beyond that date.

 What is the NSW Government saying about disability advocacy funding in NSW?